 Surf's Up lists multiple surfing consultants in the credits.
 Who would have thought that a CGI film on surfing penguins would go the extra mile?

-Some of the background animals in Almost Naked Animals include a furless tiger with faint stripes imprinted into his skin and a furless bear with black skin and whitish hair strands all over his body.
+Some of the background animals in Almost Naked Animals are a furless tiger with faint stripes imprinted into his skin and a furless bear with black skin and whitish hair strands all over his body.

 That's only scratching the surface.
 One pony raises his hind leg and glares after being mocked, a very real sign of irritation in horses.
 The ponies scratch their front hooves on the ground and flare their nostrils when violence is forthcoming, again, a real horse behaviour.
 The resident Magical Negro is a mountain zebra, complete with behaviours mountain zebras have and ordinary zebras don't.
 The former Big Bad who spent a thousand years on the moon speaks perfectly grammatically correct Flowery Elizabethan English.
 Rarity's dress-making song indicates a quite deep understanding of equine anatomy.
 Several blackboards in the backdrops show accurate complex mathematical equations... it goes on and on.